Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-SAGAL: All right, stop for a second.
-I thought, until this very moment, I thought a wallaby was a kind of shoe, so you need to help me out.
+SAGAL: Stop for a second.
+I thought - until this very moment, I thought a wallaby was a kind of shoe, so you need to help me out.

 (LAUGHTER)